Welsh-Revenue-Authority/property-data-poc/en/index.md

 ## What we discovered:

-1.We discovered that different datasets were used by different people as their canonical source of truth.
+1. We discovered that different datasets were used by different people as their canonical source of truth.

 * Agents use the Land Title and what is written there as the definitive description of address whereas WRA use OS places as their canonical source.